-Steps:
+Steps: i) Identify a representative focus group of city leaders for workshop on understandings of health systems and climate adaptation

-- i) A representative focus group of city leaders to workshop understandings of health systems and climate adaptation - i) Informed by that input: a) prepare a facilitation guide for expanded urban governance regional focus groups, and b) design a survey for wider global distribution via ICLEI network. - ii) In parallel, review evidence and case studies of local adaptation planning in this area. - iii) Publish synthesis Report of key learning and guidance from these reviews on the status of and opportunities for local urban government climate adaptation planning for health systems.
+- i) Informed by that input: a) prepare a facilitation guide for expanded urban governance regional focus groups, and b) design a survey for wider global distribution via ICLEI network. - ii) In parallel, review evidence and case studies of local adaptation planning in this area. - iii) Publish synthesis Report of key learning and guidance from these reviews on the status of and opportunities for local urban government climate adaptation planning for health systems.